Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-How to Teach a Dog Tricks: Our Vet-Reviewed Step-By-Step Guide
+How to Teach a Dog Tricks: Our Vet-Approved Step-by-Step Guide

 dog training

 With basic commands out of the way, are you ready to take your dog’s training to the next level with some tricks?
-More complex skills allow dogs to enhance learning abilities, keep them active, and boost their social skills and obedience in the home.
+More complex skills enable dogs to enhance their learning abilities, keep them active, and boost their social skills and obedience in the home.
 Plus, it improves your bond.
 What else could you ask for?

-However, even with the end goal in sight, figuring out where to start training a new move alone can be tricky.
+However, even with the end goal in sight, figuring out where to start training a new move can be tricky.
 Fortunately, trick training relies on essential principles you likely already know.
 Start broadening your dog’s repertoire today with this easy-to-follow step-by-step guide to teach a dog tricks.

 How to Teach a Dog Tricks in 7 Steps

-1. Establish Basic Dog Maneuvers
+1. Establish Basic Obedience Behaviors

 2. Lure Your Dog With a Treat